Lingadevaru/INDIA/README.md

 # INDIA

 Android Application about India.
-The application gives information about the Indian states, rivers, ports and population.
+The application gives information about the Indian states, rivers, ports, population and awards & Honours.